0xAX/linux-insides/Booting/linux-bootstrap-5.md

 boot_stack_end:
 ```

-It located in the end of the `.bss` section, right before the `.pgtable`.
-If you will look into [arch/x86/boot/compressed/vmlinux.lds.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/vmlinux.lds.S) linker script, you will find  Definition of the `.bss` and `.pgtable` there.
+It located in the end of the `.bss` section, right before `.pgtable`.
+If you peek inside the [arch/x86/boot/compressed/vmlinux.lds.S](https://github.com/torvalds/linux/blob/v4.16/arch/x86/boot/compressed/vmlinux.lds.S) linker script, you will find the definitions of `.bss` and `.pgtable` there.

-As we set the stack, now we can copy the compressed kernel to the address that we got above, when we calculated the relocation address of the decompressed kernel.
-Before details, let's look at this assembly code:
+Since the stack is now correct, we can copy the compressed kernel to the address that we got above, when we calculated the relocation address of the decompressed kernel.
+Before we get into the details, let's take a look at this assembly code:

 ```assembly
 	pushq	%rsi